 Inaugurated in May 2004, MAR serves as a platform for hands-on experience undergraduate students on practical process control.
-The room counts with a Delta V system currently connected to four physical chemical processes.
-The students are required to configure control strategies for these 4 equipments, validate the work done and tune the control strategy.
-MAR was developed with industrial funds from Merck, Pfizer, Abbott, Automation Technologies, OSI Safety, and Conceco and participation of UPRM-staff and undergraduate students.
+The room counts with two industrial control systems (Delta V PCS7) currently connected to five physical chemical processes.
+The students are required to configure control strategies for these 5 equipments, validate the work done and tune the control strategy.
+MAR was developed with industrial funds from Merck, Pfizer, Abbott, Automation Technologies, OSI Safety, and Conceco and participation of UPRMstaff and undergraduate students.
 The students working in their projects are supported by engineers from system integration companies who offer seminars on validation, configuration, and data managing.
-In the future, it is expected to expand the facilities to include students from different programs such as electrical (currently participating) mechanical, and industrial engineering to mention some.
+The facilities can be used by students from different programs such as electrical (currently participating) mechanical, and industrial engineering.
+It can also be used to offer training in control strategies.